CtrlK

 Actionability

-The skill provides fully concrete, executable guidance: specific file paths to scan, exact CSS design tokens, complete HTML structure examples, specific output file locations, and clear section requirements.
-Everything is copy-paste ready and leaves no ambiguity about what to produce.
+The skill provides fully concrete, executable guidance: specific file paths to scan, exact CSS code patterns to use, complete HTML structure examples, specific section layouts, and clear output file locations.
+The code examples are copy-paste ready and the scan process has specific targets.

 3 / 3